This screen is found from the data input tab within the tax return. Add a self-employment section for each self-employment.

 Coronavirus Grant Income

 Coronavirus grant income received in the tax year should be included within the business profits.
-Please ensure that box 20.1 on the SA100 is also reviewed and completed, if appropriate.
+Please ensure that box 20.1 on the SA100 is completed.
 See Coronavirus Income help page for more information.

 Coronavirus Grant Income Overpaid & Payments on Account for 2021/2022